p4tc-dev/docs/why-p4tc.md

 Simply put: The current kernel offload approach and process is not only costly in time but also expensive in personnel requirements.

-These kernel challenges have enabled a trend to bypass the kernel and move to user space with solutions like DPDK.
-Unfortunately such approaches are not good for the consumer since they are encumbered with vendor-specific APIs and object abstractions.
+These kernel challenges have enabled a trend to bypass the kernel altogether and move to user space with solutions like DPDK.
+Unfortunately such bypass approaches are not good for the consumer since they are encumbered with vendor-specific APIs and object abstractions.
 OTOH, the kernel provides a _stable, well understood single API and abstraction_ for offloaded objects regardless of the hardware vendor.

 Due to supply chain challenges (which were exercabeted by the COVID pandemic) the industry is trending to a model where consumers purchase NICs from multiple vendors.
-Clearly a single abstraction here is a less costly approach and the kernel approach stands out.
+Clearly a single abstraction for both control and datapath as offered by the kernel approach is a less costly and appealing.

 Network datapath deployments tend to be very specific to the applications they serve.
 But even when serving similar applications, two different organizations may